Inaho: Accident

-On 25 December 2005, the train executing the Inaho 14 service from Akita to Niigata was derailed and overturned by strong winds in the vicinity of the No. 2 Mogami River bridge between Kita-Amarume and Sagoshi stations while travelling at a speed of approximately 100 km/h.
+On 25 December 2005, the 485 series train executing the Inaho 14 service from Akita to Niigata was derailed and overturned by strong winds in the vicinity of the No. 2 Mogami River bridge between Kita-Amarume and Sagoshi stations while travelling at a speed of approximately 100 km/h.
 The front three cars overturned and rolled down the embankment, hitting a concrete structure below.
 The rear three cars were also derailed but remained upright.
 A total of 46 people were aboard the train, including three staff members.
 Five passengers were killed in the accident, and 33 people sustained injuries (including two staff members).
 Heavy snow and winds hampered recovery efforts, and the train was not removed from the accident scene until 1 January 2006.
 The line was reopened to traffic on 19 January 2006.